Physical Education

 Our Physical Education Journey

-Pupils develop their understanding of:
+Pupils develop understanding of:

-• how to move with control, balance and coordination
+• movement, balance and coordination

 • teamwork, cooperation and fair play